anirbanbasu/dqa/README.md

  - `BROWSER_STATE_CHAT_HISTORIES`: This is the key in browser state used by Gradio to store the chat histories (local values).
 The default value is `a2a_dapr_chat_histories`.
  - `APP_DAPR_SVC_HOST` and `APP_DAPR_SVC_PORT`: The host and port at which Dapr actor service will listen on.
 These default to `127.0.0.1` and `32768`.
 Should you change these, you must change the corresponding information in `dapr.yaml`.
  - `APP_DAPR_PUBSUB_STALE_MSG_SECS`: This specifies how old a message should be on the Dapr publish-subscribe topic queue before it will be considered too old, and dropped.
 The default value is 60 seconds.
+ - `APP_DAPR_ACTOR_RETRY_ATTEMPTS`: This specifies the number of times an agent executor will try to invoke a method on an actor, if it fails to succeed.
+The default value is 3.
  - `DAPR_PUBSUB_NAME`: The configured name of the publish-subscribe component at `.dapr/components/pubsub.yaml`.
 Change this environment variable only if you change the corresponding pub-sub component configuration.
  - `APP_A2A_SRV_HOST` and `APP_MHQA_A2A_SRV_PORT`: The host and port at which A2A endpoint will be available.
 These default to `127.0.0.1` and `32770`.
 Should you change these, you must change the corresponding information in `dapr.yaml`.
  - `APP_MHQA_A2A_REMOTE_URL`: This environment variable can be used to specify the full remote URL including the protocol, i.e., `http` or `https` where the MHQA A2A endpoint is available.
 This is useful in a scenario where the web app is deployed on a machine that is different from where the MHQA A2A endpoint and Dapr service are.
 Default value is `None`.